itsDigvijaysing/MessMenu/README.md

 # Demo Video Link: https://www.youtube.com/watch?v=xetzHk-LvHg

-# Mess Menu App with help of Rect Native Framework
+# Mess Menu App with help of React Native Framework

 > Current Present things & They will be updated as per requirement.